dneimke/Blazor.Samples/Docs/introducing-blazor-forms.md

 </EditForm>
 ```

-The following summary describes each of the validation components that Blazor provides.
+The following summary describes each of the built-in validation components that Blazor provides.

 | Validation Component                                                                                                                                                                 | Usage                                                                                                                                                                                                            |
 | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |